otroan/ESPP2/README.md

 The USD to NOK exchange rate is downloaded from the Norwegian Central Bank.
 The stock prices are downloaded from Alpha Vantage.
 Dividend dates and fundamentals are fetched from the EOD Historical Data provider.

+**Note:** We only have ESPP exchange rate data back to 2013.
+If you sell ESPP shares that are purchased prior to 2013, you will need to manually enter the exchange rate for those shares.

 ### Tax calculation
 The espp2 tool takes a normalized transaction history for the current year, a holdings file listing all held positions at the end of the previous year, and a list of "wires" received all in JSON format.
 Then it calculates the gains/losses and outputs that in a tax-report file and a holdings file for the current year.